michaelnordmeyer/jekyll-theme-nixer/README.md

 ## Installation

-Installation from Gem is recommended, but using a remote theme is also possible, even though it will increase build time a little, depending on your internet connection.
+Installation from Gem is recommended, but using a remote theme is also possible, even though it will increase build time a little, depending on your internet connection, because the theme will be downloaded during each build.
+Gems are installed locally.

+GitHub pages gem users need to use the remote theme method.

 ### Installation from Gem